oopd-gu-chalmers/lab1/README.md

 # One of the greates projects ever
 ## By: Alfons Enelll, Anton Skoglund, Zuzanna Tarkowska

-We have concured the first LAB and began work on the second.
+We've conqurerd the seconnd LAB and embarked on the thirsd.